foreverfl/vscode/docs/editor/vscode-web.md

 You can open any repository, branch, or tag from Azure Repos in VS Code for the Web by prefixing `vscode.dev` to the Azure Repos URL.

-Alternatively, when you are on an Azure DevOps repository or pull request, you can press (`kbstyle(.)`) to open it in VS Code for the Web.
+Alternatively, when you are on an Azure DevOps repository or pull request, you can press (`.`) to open it in VS Code for the Web.

 ## More custom URLs